 But since taking power in a coalition with the Social Democrats and the Free Democratic Party (FDP) in December, the Greens have committed neither to a moratorium, nor to a speed limit to save fuel and cut emissions.

-Efforts to present a united front within the new "traffic light" coalition have given transport minister Volker Wissing of the pro-business FDP party free reign to support autobahn projects such as the A1 in Berlin, according to Dorothee Saar, a transport expert at Berlin-based Environmental Action Germany.
+Efforts to present a united front within the new "traffic light" coalition have given Transport Minister Volker Wissing of the pro-business FDP party free rein to support autobahn projects such as the A1 in Berlin, according to Dorothee Saar, a transport expert at Berlin-based Environmental Action Germany.

 Despite the politics, Saar says the key obstacle to transport reform is the "removal of [outmoded] projects from the existing plans" that have been approved and are set in law.
 "We should scrap existing plans," she said.
 Saar refers to one proposal by campaigners to legislate a new Federal Mobility Act that will make climate targets integral to transport sector planning.

 Meanwhile, campaigners have been hoping that a federal court will rule that autobahn extensions contravene Germany environmental law, and the nation's climate commitments.

 The BUND and local activists attempted to sue the federal government over the impacts of building the A20 autobahn in the northwest of the country, including through precious moorlands.